The Batyrev-Manin conjecture for DM stacks: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank Daniel Loughran for useful comments.
+The authors would like to thank Aaron Landesman, Daniel Loughran, Julian Lyczak, Emmanuel Peyre and an anonymous referee for useful comments.
 This work was supported by JSPS KAKENHI Grant Number JP18H01112.
 The first named author was supported by JSPS Postdoctoral Fellowship for Research in Japan.